Mother Bird Symbolism: The mother bird archetype is undeniably heartwarming, and the bird world is rife with the symbols of motherhood.

 Indeed, bird mother symbolism is a language that sings touching, subtle songs that lull each of us into comforting, dreamy thoughts of nourishment, security, and an assurance that (just like mom says) “everything will be alright.”
 Sappy?
 Maybe.
 But consider the mother bird.
-Symbolism of this comforting picture is legion.
+The symbolism of this comforting picture is legion.

 Top Eight Birds as Symbols of Motherhood in History and Cultural Lore

-Goose: No discussion of this type can overlook the presence of Mother Goose in nursery rhyme and collective myth.
+Goose: No discussion of this type can overlook the presence of Mother Goose in the nursery rhyme and collective myth.
 Geese are notorious for protecting their young ones and can be vicious if they feel their brood is in danger.
 These creatures show strong familial bonds with their entire clan.
 Indeed, if a mother is struggling, one or two clan members will stay with her even when the rest of the group begins their migration.
 The members will not leave a family member in need behind.
-The goose is a beautiful example of how it takes a village to raise the bar on social responsibility within youth and community.
+The goose is a beautiful example of how it takes a village to raise the bar on social responsibility within the youth and community.
 Learn more about goose Symbolism here.

 Hen: We’ve all heard the expression “mother hen” and those of us who’ve had the experience of observing mother hens with their chicks know why the term was coined.
 They are diligent in seeing to the needs of their newborns.
 Furthermore, they are excellent teachers to their offspring.
 They give their little ones everything they need to know to survive.
 Then, quite suddenly, the mother hen completely disassociates with the chicks.
 This back-turning to their young is essential for the survival of these chicks.
 It might be considered “tough love” but the chick has no choice but to sink or swim.